mihirkudale/mihirkudale/README.md

 ## **ABOUT ME**

-* 👀 A Data Science Enthusiast with Master's Degree in Computer Applications (MCA) and also a Diploma in Electronics and Telecommunication Engineer🎓
+* 👀 A Data Science Professional with Master's Degree in Computer Applications (MCA) and also a Diploma in Electronics and Telecommunication Engineer🎓
 * 🔭 Currently working as Full Stack Data Science Intern at **iNeuron.ai**
 * 🔭 IBM Data Science Professional Certified🎖️| Google Data Analytics Professional Certified🎖️| Datacamp Certified Data Analyst in Power BI🎖️